Caroline Siedle: Career

-Little is known about Siedle’s early life or training.
+Little is known about Siedle's early life or training.
 After marrying Edward, she established an atelier in NY to serve the theatre trade.
 She began designing costumes when she was 22.

 She designed 58 musicals on Broadway, 48 of which listed her as the single designer.
-She designed costumes for most of the musical productions on Broadway from 1901-1907.
+She designed costumes for most of the musical productions on Broadway from 1901 to 1907.

 In the later years of the nineteenth century in the US, company managers usually selected costumes for a show.
 They were often pulled from a rental house rather than designed.
 Very few designers who specialized in costumes were recognized.
 Siedle was one of the few who were.
 She was sometimes even credited on the title page of a playbill rather than in the back.

 Siedle worked in the theatre when British pantomime and Viennese operettas were still being produced, but American musical comedies were becoming increasingly popular.
 She worked with Ziegfeld, Lew Fields, Charles Frohman, and the Shuberts.
 She worked with scene designers such as Homer Emens, Ernest M. Gros, Frank Dodge, Ernest Albert, Joseph A. Physioc, and Francis Gates and Richard Gates.

 Siedle worked on thirteen productions with Julian Mitchell.
 Upon her death, Mitchell said, "Death in removing Mrs. Siedle, has deprived me of the helper who enabled me to make my reputation.
 Without her assistance I should never have been able to carry out the musical comedy color schemes which have made beautiful stage pictures.
 Her taste was always good, and her ability to design amounted to genius."

 Costume Designs

-Siedle contributed to America’s visual culture with her designs for the spectacular, first musical version of The Wizard of Oz (1903) and for Victor Herbert’s fantasy Babes in Toyland (1903).
+Siedle contributed to America's visual culture with her designs for the spectacular, first musical version of The Wizard of Oz (1903) and for Victor Herbert's fantasy Babes in Toyland (1903).

 Another memorable design was for the musical comedy Piff!
 Paff!!
 Pouf!!!
 (1904) with its "Radium Ballet".
 For that novelty, the white, frilly dresses of the eight "Pony Ballet" girls glowed "like gigantic fire-flies" when the auditorium was darkened.
 Their costumes were illuminated by discs of phosphorus and they danced with phosphorescent skipping ropes.
 It became a worldwide theatrical sensation.

 Other influential designs included those for the opera Dolly Varden (1902), which re-popularized 1730s-style silhouettes, and designs based on contemporary dress, such as The Belle of New York (1897), and the Marie Cahill vehicle Sally in Our Alley (1902).

 Other shows she designed for include: